integrandio/lucidmq/README.md

 - Start running instances of LucidMQ and report bugs
 - Issues will be added and tagged for anyone looking to get their hands dirty
 - Assist with documentation
-- Write unit and integration test
+- Write unit and integration tests

 Help realize the future of a low frustration ops experience of a message broker.